ivan-pua/business-review-prediction/README.md

 -   Preprocessing Data

 However, some methods were unable to boost the accuracy, such as:
--   Having more than 1 Bi- LSTM layer
+-   Having more than 1 Bi-LSTM layer
 -   Adding more Linear layers
 -   Word Lemmatization

 ## LSTM + Attention
-Adding an Attention Layer increased the score by 1% but consumed a lot of computational time and resources.
-Hence, based on the Ockham's razor's theorem, Bi-LSTM is chosen instead.
+This model is similar to the LSTM model aforementioned, but with an additional attention layer.
+Incorporating an Attention Layer increased the score by 1% but consumed a lot of computational time and resources.
+Hence, LSTM model is chosen to train the data based on Ockham Razor's theorem,.

 ## Results
-Overall, the Bi-LSTM model is successful as it consistently achieves a weighted score of 85% within 5 epochs.
+Overall, the LSTM model successfully achieved the aim because it consistently obtained a weighted score of 85% within 5 epochs.

-Code written by: UNSW, Ming Xuan CHUA and Qie Shang PUA
+**Code written by: UNSW, Ming Xuan CHUA and Qie Shang PUA**